China–Taiwan Invasion Timeline

 These steps generate conspicuous signatures — AIS gaps, port-traffic spikes, rail-head convoys and civil-aviation NOTAMs — letting Western sensors provide roughly two to three weeks of warning that planning has tipped into execution.

-Once lift is loaded and the Strait forecast offers sea-state ≤ 3 and tide ≥ 1 m, the PLA shifts to the short clock: 72 hours before H-hour Rocket Force TELs disperse and theatre air assets hide on highways with ECM sites active.
+Once lift is loaded and the Strait forecast offers sea-state ≤ 3 and tide ≥ 1 m, the PLA shifts to the short clock: 72 hours before H-hour Rocket Force TELs disperse and theater air assets hide on highways with ECM sites active.
 36 hours out assault echelons depart Xiamen, Pingtan, Sandu and Wenzhou at night along with civilian-flagged ferries.
-12 hours out ASAT and cyber preparatory fires begin and mainland air-defence rises to Combat Readiness-1.
+12 hours out ASAT and cyber preparatory fires begin and mainland air-defense rises to Combat Readiness-1.
 At H-hour a 1400-missile barrage, GPS-jamming and UAV screens shield convoys that cross the median line in 6-8 hours and land forces within 12 hours.

 During the strategic phase carriers can redeploy from Guam toward Philippine waters in four to five days, CONUS or Guam bombers load within 48 hours, and Japan-based F-35s and Patriot batteries disperse in under 24 hours; after TELs leave shelters Washington has only about 48-72 hours to decide on pre-emptive cyber, mining or blockade moves, and post H-hour only submarines, pre-positioned long-range missiles and fighters already inside the First Island Chain can affect the opening day.